mix8645/Trend-Future-Ideas-Articles/README.md

 ---

-# 🚀 Jenosize Future Ideas Generator (Bilingual AI Writer)
+# 🚀 Jenosize Future Ideas Generator

 A sophisticated AI-driven article generation platform designed to create strategic business insights and future trends.
 This system produces high-quality content in both **English and Thai**, maintaining a consistent "human-centered" brand voice inspired by the Jenosize philosophy.